chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ## 2.16 Overview of Pre-hook Functions

-This section explains how to use PL/SQL based pre-hook functions with ORDS.
-An ORDS pre-hook function is a Boolean function that returns a `TRUE` or `FALSE`.
-Once an ORDS pre-hook function has been defined and configured, the pre-hook function is invoked prior to satisfying an ORDS `REST` request.
-The examples contained in this section illustrate several scenarios of how an ORDS pre-hook function can be used.
+This section explains how to use PL/SQL-based pre-hook functions with ORDS.
+An ORDS pre-hook function is a `BOOLEAN` function that returns a `TRUE` or `FALSE`.
+Once an ORDS pre-hook function has been defined and configured, the pre-hook function will be invoked prior to satisfying an ORDS `REST` request.
+The examples contained in this section illustrate several scenarios of how and when an ORDS pre-hook function can be used.

-An ORDS pre-hook function is typically used to implement application logic that needs to be applied across all REST endpoints of an application.
+ORDS pre-hook functions are typically used to implement application logic that needs to be applied across all REST endpoints of an application.
 Pre-hook functions can be used for, but not limited to, scenarios such as:

-- Configure database session-based application context to support a Virtual Private Database (VPD) policy.[^1]
+- Configuring database session-based application context to support a Virtual Private Database (VPD) policy.[^1]
-- Customize authentication and authorization.[^2]
+- Customizing authentication and authorization.[^2]
-- Enable auditing or metrics gathering[^3]
+- Enabling auditing or metrics gathering[^3]

-[^1]: I'd consider this an extremely advanced use case.
-With this use case you would create a PL/SQL package to set an application context (along with a trigger), followed by a function that would permit users to view certain resources (APIs).
+[^1]: I'd consider this a rather advanced use case.
+In this scenario, you would create a PL/SQL package to set an application context (along with a trigger), followed by a function that would permit users to view certain resources (APIs).
 There is a "simple" tutorial, [here](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/using-oracle-vpd-to-control-data-access.html#GUID-2113CF3C-D950-40B3-A121-A44284EF104D) that details the steps for creating a Virtual Private Database (VPD) policy.
 However, you do not need to complete the tutorial to understand how something like this would work in practice.
 If you compare the steps in that tutorial to what is included in the `custom_auth_api.plb` and `custom_auth_api.pls` package body and spec of this ORDS tutorial, you'll notice some parallels.
-Essentially, you *can* create some rather novel functions, procedures, and triggers; ones that will be invoked via that ORDS pre-hook `BOOLEAN` (i.e.,  `TRUE / FALSE` ) function.
-But in the end, *everything* boils down to a `TRUE` or `FALSE`.
+Essentially, you can create some rather novel functions, procedures, and triggers; ones that will be invoked via that ORDS pre-hook `BOOLEAN` (i.e.,  `TRUE / FALSE` ) function.
+But in the end, *everything* boils down to whether the pre-hook function (and any underlying subprograms) returns either a `TRUE` or `FALSE`.
 Learn more about "contexts" by reviewing the `SYS_CONTEXT`function in the [SQL Language Reference guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/sqlrf/SYS_CONTEXT.html).

 [^2]: In this example, a pre-hook function can be invoked prior to satisfying an ORDS request.
-Such a pre-hook could (1)inspect the request headers (much like you'll see in this section's `.plb` and `.pls` file contents) (2) determine the user who is making the request, and  (3) determine if that user is authorized to make the request.
-In fact, you have a lot of options for which environment variables you might want to choose upon.
+Such a pre-hook could (1)inspect the request headers (much like you'll see in this section's `.plb` and `.pls` file contents) (2) identify the user who is making the request, and  (3) determine if that user is authorized to make the request.
+In fact, you have a lot of options for which environment variables you might want to choose from.

-Here is a quick way for you to learn some more about ORDS Resource Modules *and* about **C**ommon **G**ateway **I**nterface (CGI) Environment variables as they relate to the Oracle database.
+For instance, here is a quick way for you to learn some more about ORDS Resource Modules *and* about **C**ommon **G**ateway **I**nterface (CGI) Environment variables as they relate to the Oracle database.
 We'll rely upon the `OWA_UTIL` PL/SQL package, specifically the [`PRINT_CGI_ENV` procedure](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/OWA_UTIL.html#GUID-F9AA35ED-76A8-428B-A7A6-3AEE698B8CE7) (an `HTML utility`; one of three [utility subprograms](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/OWA_UTIL.html#GUID-7915F61E-1E50-4507-87FC-7E0ECAE3D41D) in the `OWA_UTIL` package).
 First, create a Resource Module and Template.
 Then when creating a Handler, choose `plsql/block` as the `Source Type`, and use the `PRINT_CGI_ENV` procedure in the Handler code.
 Like this:

 ```sql
 Begin